Iron deficiency anemia

 A 0% rating requires: Asymptomatic or requiring treatment only by dietary modification.
 A 30% rating requires: Requiring intravenous iron infusions 4 or more times per 12-month period.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Iron deficiency anemia?
+What evidence supports a higher rating for Iron deficiency anemia?

-What is the C&P exam like for Iron deficiency anemia?
+What happens at the C&P exam for Iron deficiency anemia?

 Get a Personalized Rating Analysis